kittynode/kittynode/packages/README.md

 ## Technology used

-- Core library written in Rust
+- Core library written in Rust.
-- Frontend written in SvelteKit (Svelte 5)
+- Frontend written in Svelte.
-- CLI is a cross-platform Rust binary
+- CLI is a cross-platform Rust binary.
-- GUI is a cross-platform Tauri app that compiles the core library into the binary along with the frontend into a native webview, communicating with the core library over IPC, while being able to tap into native platform APIs
+- GUI is a cross-platform Tauri app that compiles the core library into the binary along with the frontend into a native webview, communicates with the core library over IPC, and is able to tap into native platform APIs.

 ## Development guide